Why Claris FileMaker

 Generate Response From Model, Perform Find by Natural Language and Perform SQL Query by Natural Language are native Claris FileMaker 2025 script steps — AI that runs against the model server you choose.

-Semantic search and embeddings
+Semantic Search and Embeddings

 Insert Embedding, Insert Embedding in Found Set and Perform Semantic Find make vector search a built-in part of every FileMaker solution — no separate vector database to license, secure or pay for.